TsekNet/website/_posts/2020-08-02-startblogging.md

 ### Installation

-> NOTE: Prior to going through these instructions, you may want to locate a
-> Jekyll theme that you prefer over the default.
-Otherwise, you may need to
-> start over with your preferred theme.
+Prior to going through these instructions, you may want to locate a Jekyll theme that you prefer over the default.
+Otherwise, you may need to start over with your preferred theme.
 See [below](#my-jekyll-theme) for my theme.
+{:.note title="IMPORTANT"}

 1. Install [Chocolately](https://chocolatey.org/install), a (great) software management solution.
-1. Install ruby: `choco install ruby`
+2. Install ruby: `choco install ruby`
-1. Close/Reopen your preferred terminal as admin or refresh your environment.
+3. Close/Reopen your preferred terminal as admin or refresh your environment.
-1. Install bundler: `gem install bundler`
+4. Install bundler: `gem install bundler`
-1. Install Jekyll:
+5. Install Jekyll:
    - Install mysys2: `choco install msys2 `
    - Install the Ruby Installer Development Kit: `ridk install 3`
    - `gem install jekyll`
-1. Navigate to the root folder for your blog, for example: `cd C:\Projects`
+6. Navigate to the root folder for your blog, for example: `cd C:\Projects`
-1. Configure your blog: `jekyll new myblog; cd myblog; bundle install`
+7. Configure your blog: `jekyll new myblog; cd myblog; bundle install`
-1. Start your blog: `jekyll serve`
+8. Start your blog: `jekyll serve`
-1. Browse to <http://localhost:4000>.
+9. Browse to <http://localhost:4000>.
 Congrats, \<you're the blogger now\>.gif 🎉

 #### My Jekyll Theme

 For this website, I chose the [Hydejack](https://hydejack.com) Pro theme.
 This is a paid theme, and includes all the files required to start a website.

-> WARNING: This theme required heavy modifications to configuration files
-> prior to launching my website.
+This theme required heavy modifications to configuration files prior to launching my website.
+{:.note title="WARNING"}

 ### Customization and Iteration